Date of Award

 The probabilistic approach was then applied to assess the durability, thermal efficiency, and mold growth risk of a retrofitted wall assembly.
 The most influential input variables against the specific performance criterion were identified by sensitivity analysis.

 Zhao, Jianhua, "Development of a Novel Statistical Method and Procedure for Material Characterization and a Probabilistic Approach to Assessing the Hygrothermal Performance of Building Enclosure Assemblies" (2012).
 Mechanical and Aerospace Engineering - Dissertations.
-Paper 72.
+72.